Two approaches to obtain the strong converse exponent of quantum hypothesis testing for general sequences of quantum states: Introduction

 Here, $sc(r|\rho\|\sigma)$ is the \ki{strong converse exponent} of the problem, $H_r^*(\rho_1\|\sigma_1)$ is the \ki{Hoeffding anti-divergence}, and $D_{\alpha}\nw(\rho_1\|\sigma_1):=\frac{1}{\alpha-1}\log\Tr(\rho_1^{1/2}\sigma_1^{(1-\alpha)/\alpha}\rho_1^{1/2})^{\alpha}$ is an alternative version of the quantum R\'enyi divergence, recently introduced in \cite{Renyi_new,WWY}.

 The expression for the direct exponent in the classical case (corresponding to commuting $\rho_1$ and $\sigma_1$) has been obtained in \cite{Hoeffding,Blahut}.
 The exponential decay of the type I error probabilities in the non-commuting case has been proved in \cite{HO}, with bounds on $d(r|\rho\|\sigma)$ similar to \eqref{thm:iid direct rate} in form but with a different quantum version of the R\'enyi divergences.
 The correct form of the direct exponent has been obtained in \cite{Hayashi,Nagaoka}, based on techniques developed for the quantum Chernoff bound in \cite{Aud,NSz,ANSzV}.
-The strong converse part of the quantum Stein's lemma has been first proved in \cite{ON}, with a suboptimal bound on the strong converse exponent; the proof was later much simplified in \cite{Nagaoka2}.
-The strong converse exponent was essentially determined in \cite{H:text}, in terms of an asymptotic post-measurement version of the $D_{\alpha}$ R\'enyi divergences.
+The strong converse exponent in the classical case has been first determined in \cite{HK}, expressed as an optimization of relative entropies.
+The strong converse property of the quantum Stein's lemma has been first proved in \cite{ON}, with a suboptimal bound on the strong converse exponent; the proof was later much simplified in \cite{Nagaoka2}.
+An expression for the strong converse exponent in quantum hypothesis testing was given in \cite{H:text}, with an asymptotic post-measurement version of the $D_{\alpha}$ R\'enyi divergences in place of $D_{\alpha}\nw(\rho_1\|\sigma_1)$.
 The expression \eqref{thm:iid sc rate} has been obtained recently in \cite{MO}.

-It is worth noting that two different notions of quantum R\'enyi divergence is needed to completely describe the trade-off curve.
+It is worth noting that two different notions of quantum R\'enyi divergence are needed to completely describe the trade-off curve.
 Indeed, the direct exponent is expressed in terms of the $D_{\alpha}\old$ divergences with $\alpha\in(0,1)$, whereas the strong converse exponent is a function of the $D_{\alpha}\nw$ divergences with $\alpha>1$.
 A more explicit operational interpretation of these divergences as generalized cutoff rates \cite{Csiszar} has been given in \cite{MH,MO}.

 These results give a complete description of the trade-off between the exponents of the two error probabilities in the i.i.d.~(independent and identically distributed) case described above.
 In reality, however, there may be correlations between the different copies.
 That is, while the state of the individual systems are still described by $\rho_1$ if $H_0$ is true, the global state of $n$ copies may not be of the product form $\rho_1^{\otimes n}$ as assumed above, and similarly, $\sigma_n$ might contain correlations among the different copies.
 A physically relevant example of such a scenario is where the consecutive copies are parts of a chain of particles governed by the translates of some local Hamiltonian, and $\rho_n$ and $\sigma_n$ are temperature (Gibbs) states of two different Hamiltonians.